 Mr. Harrell is a frequent guest of many leading orchestras including Boston, Chicago, New York, Philadelphia, San Francisco, Ottawa, Pittsburgh, and the National Symphony.
 In Europe he partners with the orchestras of London, Munich, Berlin, Dresden, Leipzig, Tonhalle, and . . .
 Israel.
 He has also toured extensively to Australia and New Zealand as well as Asia, including Japan, Korea, Malaysia, Taiwan and Hong Kong.
 In the summer of 1999 Mr. Harrell was featured in a three-week “Lynn Harrell Cello Festival” with the Hong Kong Philharmonic.
 He regularly collaborates with such noted conductors as James Levine, Sir Neville Marriner, Kurt Masur, Zubin Mehta, André Previn, Sir Simon Rattle, Leonard Slatkin, Yuri Temirkanov, Michael Tilson Thomas and David Zinman.

-2014 will kick off Lynn Harrell’s 70th year birthday celebrations!
-Lynn extensively tours in concert to Germany, Brazil, Italy, Australia, Canada (Nova Scotia), and China, making appearances in recitals, master classes, and chamber music along the way.
-Within the US, he is featured in Los Angeles, Oregon, Atlanta, Texas, and New York (Carnegie Hall with James Levine).
-The festivals of Meadowmount, La Jolla, Venutra, Verbier, Eastern Music, and Aspen will all see his return in 2014.
+2014 includes celebrations of Lynn Harrell’s 70th year birthday celebrations!
+Lynn extensively tours in concert around the world to Germany, Brazil, Italy, Australia, Canada (Nova Scotia), and China, making pit stops for recitals, master classes, and chamber music along the way.
+Within the US, he is featured in Atlanta, Los Angeles, Oregon, Texas, and New York (Carnegie Hall with James Levine).
+The festivals of Meadowmount, Verbier, Eastern Music, and Aspen will see his return in 2014.
 Lynn’s relationship with the Aspen Music Festival has spanned over 40 years with consistent re-invitations.
 A biographical documentary is in the works - Lynn Harrell’s life, with an over 50 year career as concert cellist, is to be commemorated.

-In 12/13, Mr. Harrell premiered Augusta Reed Thomas’ new cello concerto with the Boston Symphony Orchestra and Christoph Eschenbach, also appearing with the Los Angeles Philharmonic and Rafael Frühbeck de Burgos, the Detroit Symphony and Leonard Slatkin, the Edmonton Symphony and William Eddins, and the symphonies of Taiwan and Singapore both with Lan Shui.
+Other recent engagements included concerts with the Boston Symphony Orchestra and Christoph Eschenbach, the Los Angeles Philharmonic and Frühbeck de Burgos, the Detroit Symphony and Leonard Slatkin, the Edmonton Symphony and William Eddins, and the symphonies of Taiwan and Singapore both with Lan Shui.
 A European tour with the Gewandhaus Orchestra and Riccardo Chailly brought him to the cities of Leipzig, Paris, and Birmingham.
 In May of 2013, the 92nd Street Y featured Lynn Harrell with the Tokyo String Quartet in their final New York appearance.

 In recent seasons Mr. Harrell has particularly enjoyed collaborating with violinist Anne-Sophie Mutter and pianist, André Previn.
 In January 2004 the trio appeared with the New York Philharmonic performing the Beethoven Triple Concerto with Maestro Masur.
 An important part of Lynn Harrell’s life is participation in summer music festivals, which include appearances at the Verbier Festival in Switzerland, and the US festivals of Aspen, Grand Teton, and Tanglewood.

 On April 7, 1994, Lynn Harrell appeared at the Vatican with the Royal Philharmonic in a concert dedicated to the memory of the six million Jews who perished in the Holocaust.
 As the Vatican’s first official commemoration of the Holocaust, this historic event was attended by both Pope John Paul II and the Chief Rabbi of Rome.
 That year Mr. Harrell also appeared live at the Grammy Awards with Itzhak Perlman and Pinchas Zukerman, performing an excerpt from their Grammy-nominated recording of the complete Beethoven String Trios (Angel/EMI).